bokveizen/topology-edge-weight-interplay/README.md

 Note: if a preview of the supplementary materials PDF file does not appear properly, please download the file.

 ## Requirements
-All python packages required for this repo are included in the *requirements* text file.
+All Python packages required for this repo are included in the *requirements* text file.
 Please run the following to install them.

     pip install -r requirements.txt